 Most business credit cards also offer annual and monthly reports on business expenses.
 Small business credit cards make it easy to download spending records and integrate into popular software programs like Quicken, QuickBooks, and Microsoft Excel.

-Take the Divvy Card – a corporate card – as an example.
+Take the BILL Divvy Corporate Card – a corporate card – as an example.
 Businesses can take advantage of easy dispute resolution, report drill-downs, simple reimbursements, spending notifications, instant categorization, and a two-step review process.
-All data is stored and accessible in one place, making Divvy an end-to-end spend management platform that allows companies to take control of their business finances.
+All data is stored and accessible in one place, making the BILL Spend & Expense program an end-to-end spend management platform allowing companies to control their business finances.

 Complimentary employee cards offer a great way of streamlining expenses.
 Still, travel perks are a business credit card feature that can save companies when employees hit the road to meet clients or oversee logistics.
 Some business cards come with no foreign transaction fees, a welcome bonus offer worth a free flight after you spend a certain amount within the first few months of card membership, and more.

 The Business Platinum Card® from American Express is one of the best options for companies that frequently send employees on trips for business, conferences, and other events.
 The Platinum Card is a traveling juggernaut with plenty of travel perks to justify its substantial annual fee.

 - Up to $200 each calendar year in statement credits for checked baggage fees, lounge day passes, and more at one selected airline

 - $189 CLEAR® statement credit.
 CLEAR® is available at more than 50 U.S. airports and stadiums

 - Complimentary access to the American Express Global Lounge Collection®